 An essential part of Chattanooga’s creative capital, 4 Bridges Arts Festival (4BAF) cultivates and inspires an appreciation for the visual arts by creating opportunities for exchange between working artists and the public.
 Dates for the 2019 4BAF are Friday, April 12-Sunday, April 14, and the festival venue is First Tennessee Pavilion, located at 1826 Reggie White Boulevard in Chattanooga, TN.
-The festival will begin with the Preview Party, a ticketed, gala-style event scheduled for Friday, April 12.
+The festival will begin with the Preview Party, a ticketed, gala-style event.
 The festival officially opens to the public on Saturday, April 13 and continues through Sunday, April 14.

 Highly-anticipated and culturally-prominent, 4BAF is a juried art show that receives applications from visual artists from across the country.
-More than 450 artists from 35 states submitted applications.
-In 2019, the festival will showcase the distinctive talents of 130 artists and offer $10,800 in cash awards to artists selected by the 2019 jury panel.
+The festival will showcase the distinctive talents of 150 artists and offer $10,800 in cash awards to artists selected by the 2019 jury panel.